gnosis/ido-ux/src/docs/files/devguide06.md

 ### How to start an auction via scripts

-This guide will first list all the parameters in order to run an auction, and then go through an example of setting up an auction on the Rinkeby testnet.
+This guide will first list all the parameters in order to run an auction, and then go through an example of setting up an auction on the Goerli testnet.

 ### Required Parameters